 - Sounds or lights for sensory stimulation

-Activity centers are suitable for babies from 3 months to 12 months.
-Parents can choose portable gyms for easy use at home or while traveling.
-These centers grow with babies and provide new challenges as they develop.
+Activity centers work well for babies aged 3 to 12 months.
+You can pick portable play gyms for use at home or on the go.
+These toys grow with your baby and offer new things to try as they get older.

 Musical Toys